from IPython.display import ImageONNX models with Python

 Notice the helpful fucntions

-• our own get_tensor_shape
+onnx.helper.tensor_dtype_to_np_dtype.- our own

 def get_tensor_shape(tensor):